Turbulence-Resolving Integral Simulations for Wall-Bounded Flows: Instantaneous Moment-of-Momentum Evolution Equations

 \section{Instantaneous Moment-of-Momentum Evolution Equations}

-In this section, evolution equations for TRIS are derived from the Navier-Stokes equations and boundary conditions for an open-channel flow, a useful surrogate to capture general characteristics of boundary layer turbulence.
-This configuration allows the homogeneity in the wall-parallel direction to provide a simple starting point for developing the TRIS framework without the added complexities of spatial development and interaction with a potential flow.
+In this section, evolution equations for TRIS are derived from the Navier-Stokes equations and boundary conditions for an open-channel flow, a useful surrogate with a similar structure to boundary layers.
+This configuration shares the general characteristics of wall-bounded turbulence while allowing for homogeneity in the wall-parallel direction and simple boundary conditions at the top of the domain (opposite to the no-slip wall).
+This choice provides a simple starting point for developing the TRIS framework without the added complexities of spatial development and interaction with a potential flow; the details for including these effects in the context of external boundary layer flows are an important topic for future work.

 To guide the derivation, the notation will distinguish between wall-normal and wall-parallel components.
 Using a 2D index notation, the indices correspond to the streamwise ($i=1$) and spanwise ($i=2$) directions, such that implied summation only applies over the wall-parallel directions.
 Therefore, the notation used here is $u_1=u$, $u_2=w$, and $v$ along with $x_1=x$, $x_2=z$, and $y$ for the streamwise, spanwise, and wall-normal components of velocity and position, respectively.
 The conservation equations for incompressible flow are non-dimensionalized by the height of the open-channel ($h$) and friction velocity ($u_\tau$).
 The bottom wall of the open-channel ($y=0$) is a no-slip, no-penetration boundary whereas a no-penetration, zero-vorticity boundary condition is applied at the top wall ($y=1$).
 Using this notation, the incompressible Navier-Stokes equations for conservation of mass, wall-parallel momentum and wall-normal momentum are,